xhmueel/xhmueel/README.md

 I'm Samuel Braz Pinto, currently I'm doing my Master's Degree in Computer Science and Engineering at Instituto Superior Técnico, Lisbon.
 I am specializing in Videogames, and aim to land a job in the gaming industry as a designer or programmer.

 - 🎮 I enjoy doing game jams, and games with longer development time.
-I also like doing small projects to experiment with novel game mechanics, that mostly never see the day light.
+I also like doing small projects to experiment with novel game mechanics, that mostly never see the daylight.

 - 🎲 I'm contributing to a student-made videogame, Project Star, as Leader Designer and Lead Writer.

 - :musical_note: I love music, ranging from Pop to Metal and Classical.
 I also like art, including contemporary, and design.
-And obviusly, I love to play games. :smiley:
+And obviously, I love to play games. :smiley:

 - 🗣️ Always free to talk, if you have any question or you'd like to work with me, feel free to contact me!